huangchenguang123/data-sync/README.md

 ```

 ## todo
+1. front and other api server
-1. dynamic shunt and shadow mode
+2. dynamic shunt and shadow mode
-2. add more component
+3. add more component
+4. UT